Home > How to Tips

 Step 1.
 Select the Disk Utility option and click Continue.

 Step 2.
-On the sidebar of Disk Utility, select the system volume which contains the operating system and click Erase.
+On the sidebar of Disk Utility, select the system volume that contains the operating system and click Erase.

 Step 3.
 Give a name to the volume you are going to format.
 It is highly recommended to use "Macintosh HD" for convenience's sake.